Nicorette: Medical uses

 The products are intended for adults and children over 12 years of age as well as pregnant and lactating women (it has been concluded that "the use of NRT in pregnancy does not give undue concern and any harm caused by nicotine replacement must be compared with that caused by continued smoking – which is extremely harmful to both the woman and her child".)

-Nicorette, like all other NRT products, are most beneficial for heavy smokers (more than 15 cigarettes per day).
-There are not enough studies to show that NRT helps those who smoke fewer than 10 cigarettes per day.
+Nicorette, like all other nicotine replacement therapy products, are most beneficial for heavy smokers (more than 15 cigarettes per day).
+There are not enough studies to show that nicotine replacement therapy helps those who smoke fewer than 10 cigarettes per day.

 Contraindications

 The typical contraindication (reason to not use) for Nicorette products is hypersensitivity to nicotine.

-Up until recently cardiovascular disease was considered to be a contraindication to nicotine replacement therapy products.
+Cardiovascular disease was considered to be a contraindication to nicotine replacement therapy products.
 However, in 2003, the French Agency for the Safety of Health Products (AFSSAPS) removed all cardiovascular and cerebrovascular disease contraindications.
 In 2005, the UK Medicines and Healthcare products Regulatory Agency followed suit.
 The rationale is that the benefit of nicotine replacement therapy outweighs the risks of nicotine medication, even in smokers with cardiovascular disease.

-In 2013, the US Food and Drug Administration (FDA) stated that the contraindication concerning usage of NRT products while smoking is no longer valid.
+In 2013, the US Food and Drug Administration (FDA) stated that the contraindication concerning usage of nicotine replacement therapy products while smoking is no longer valid.

 The FDA approved labeling for Nicorette products with a warning concerning pregnancy and breastfeeding: "This medicine is believed to be safer than smoking.
 However, the risks to your child from this medicine are not fully known".
 The FDA suggests not using Nicorette products if the patient continues to smoke, or use chewing tobacco, snuff or other nicotine-containing products.

 The FDA advises consulting a doctor before using the product if the patient previously had: